Wings on Wheels

 A serpent.
 Wearing a crown.
 Consuming a man.

-That is not an accident.
-That is a lesson that has been running for a hundred years without a single student.
+That is a lesson that has been running for a hundred years.

 Christ does not hide His teaching tools.
 He puts the serpent on the pole.
 He puts the serpent on the hood.
 He has been lifting that image before the eyes of the whole world since 1910 — and the world has been driving past it every single day.